tanayp-gif/Chest-X-ray-Disease-Classification-using-Deep-Learning/README.md

 # Chest-X-ray-Disease-Classification-using-Deep-Learning
 The project titled “Chest X-Ray Classification using Deep Learning and Machine Learning Techniques” focuses on developing an accurate and efficient system for detecting lung diseases, particularly pneumonia, from chest X-ray images.
 This project integrates both deep learning models and machine learning approaches to improve diagnostic performance and reliability.

-The first part of the project, implemented in the chest X-ray notebook, focuses on building a deep learning model for detecting pneumonia from X-ray images.
 A convolutional neural network (CNN) is used due to its strong ability to extract spatial and hierarchical features from image data.CNN is a deep learning model mainly used for image processing tasks.It automatically extracts features using convolution and pooling layers.It is widely used for classification, detection, and computer vision applications.

 PCA is a dimensionality reduction technique used to simplify large datasets.It transforms features into a new set of uncorrelated variables called principal components.It helps improve model performance and reduces computational complexity.

+XGBoost is an advanced ensemble learning algorithm based on gradient boosting.
+It builds multiple decision trees to improve prediction accuracy.
+It is widely used for structured data and high-performance models.

+VGG16 is a deep convolutional neural network used for image classification tasks.
+It consists of 16 layers and is known for its simplicity and strong performance.
+It is widely used for feature extraction in transfer learning.

 <img width="1489" height="784" alt="image" src="https://github.com/user-attachments/assets/e502f451-00b6-4afa-9991-39d9f5a7660b" />